 Victor P Taffa

-Maintaining this rating is a key objective of the Fiscal Responsibility Act introduced by the Government in 2012, with a core commitment to the Triple-A rating and ensuring annual expense growth remains below long-term revenue growth.
+Maintaining this rating is a key objective of the Fiscal Responsibility Act introduced by the Government in 2012, with a core commitment being to ensure annual expense growth remains below long-term revenue growth.